Micah-Isaiah-Atnadu/Atomic-Habit-Tracker/README.md

 - **Selective Deletion**: Clear today's data or all historical data
 - **History View**: Browse and manage past entries

+## 🚀 Quick Start

+### Method 1: Direct Use
+1. Copy the entire HTML code from the provided file
+2. Save it as `habit-tracker.html`
+3. Open the file in any modern web browser

+### Method 2: Online Deployment
+You can also host this on:
+- GitHub Pages
+- Netlify
+- Vercel
+- Any static hosting service

+## 📖 How to Use

+### Adding Habits
+1. Fill in the habit name (e.g., "JavaScript Practice")
+2. Select the type (Coding, Study, or Other)
+3. Set the duration in minutes
+4. Add optional notes about what you worked on
+5. Click "Add Habit"

+### Tracking Progress
+- Use the "Complete" button to mark habits as done
+- View your daily progress in the "Today's Habits" section
+- Monitor streaks in the dedicated streak panel

+### Using Analytics
+- Switch between tabs to view different data perspectives:
+  - **Progress Charts**: Visualize your time investment
+  - **Weekly/Monthly Summary**: See aggregated statistics
+  - **History Management**: Manage your historical data

+### Setting Up Reminders
+1. Check "Enable Daily Reminders"
+2. Set your preferred reminder time
+3. Allow browser notifications when prompted
+4. Test with the "Test Notification" button

+## 🎨 Customization

 ### Color Scheme
 The application uses CSS variables for easy customization.
 Modify these values in the `<style>` section: